Contact and Mesh tying

 • While all further parameters are optional, one must not miss any parameter between others; it is only possible to omit parameters at the end.

 • AdhesionBound declares an adhesive contact condition.
 The value given subsequently is the tensile strength of the adhesive joint.
-Note that you have to define the parameter ADHESION as bounded in CONTACT DYNAMIC.`
+Note that you have to define the parameter ADHESION as described in CONTACT DYNAMIC.`

 Contact and symmetry conditions